cam2998/Compiler/README.md

 # CS 442 - Compiler Construction
-## IOMngr Repository
+## Scanner Assignment Respository

-This repository contains files to be added to your main project repository to include the IOMngr capabilities.
+This repository contains files to be added to your main assignment repository to include the Scanner portion of the project.
 The repository contains

-- IOMngrDriver.c
+- ScannerDriver.c
-    - This is the test driver for the assignment.
-This driver opens the source and listing files and repeatedly requests the next character from the source file.
-When specific types of characters are seen it posts messages indicating the type of character.
+ - This is the test driver for this portion of the project.
+The driver opens source and listing files and repeatedly requests the next token from the scanner.
+Depending on the token type different actions are taken.
+The "@INIT" token causes a symbol table to be created.
+Identifiers are stored in a symbol table.
+A running sum of integer literal tokens and float literal tokens is maintained.
+The "@DUMP" token displays the integer and float sums and the symbol table contents is sorted order.
+- Scanner.l
+ - This is the starting point for the scanner definition.
+It contains the outline of the needed scanner rules.

-- IOMngr.h
+- Scanner.h
-    - The include file defining the functions implemented by the IOMngr.
+ - This exposes as an include file the functions and data provided by the lex/flex generated scanner.

-- IOMngr.c
-	- A stub for the implementation file.

-- IOMngrSource
+- ScanTokens.h
-    - A file containing an excerpt of a C source file for testing.
+ - This is an include file containing defines for the various token types.

-- IOMngrListing1-out, IOMngrListing2-out
-    - The listing files produced from the given source file for the two modes of operation.

 - Makefile
-    - An extended Makefile containing the rules required for building and testing the project.
+ - The Makefile containing new rules and definitions for the scanner component.

+- ScanEx0.l
+ - An example of a standalone scanner that recognizes simple token types.
+- ScanEx1.l
+ - An example of a standalone scanner that on seeing an integer, evaluates and displays the factorial of the integer.
+- ScanEx2.l
+ - An example of a standalone scanner that evaluates postfix arithmetic expressions.

 ## The Assignment

-Complete the IOMngr.c file by implementing the functions defined in SymTab.h.
-The implementation will need to buffer source lines and also buffer posted messages for printing at the appropriate time.
-Two test targets are provided in the makefile.
-The first ("make iotest1") tests the form where both source and listing filenames are provided.
-The second ("make iotest2") tests the form where only a source filename is provided.
+- Part 1
+ - Create a standalone scanner (call the file ScanExample.l) that recognizes decimal integer literals and hexadecimal integer literals (e.g. 0xA1F is decimal 2591).
+Decimal integer literals are echoed to the output unchanged followed by a newline.
+Hexadecimal integer literals are converted to decimal and echoed to the output followed by a newline.
+All other input should be discarded.
+- Part 2
+ - Scanner.l contains rules for the @INIT, @DUMP and Identifier tokens.
+Extend these rules to incorporate comments (both "/* ... */" comments, which may be nested, and through to the end of line comments "// ....").
+Include the code necessary to only return tokens when not inside a comment.
+ - Also include rules for integers, floats and at least one symbol.
+You will need to add defines for these token types to ScanTokens.h.
+Integer and float literals should allow an immediately preceding "-" to negate values.
+You may use the ``atoi()`` and ``atof()`` functions to convert the token text to numeric values.
+Both functions are able to handle negative values.
+ - ScannerDriver.c contains most of the required code.
+The cases for @INIT and @DUMP are supplied. @INIT creates a symbol table and DUMP displays the contents of the table.
+You need to supply code for the IDENT_TOK case to add the token text to the symbol table with an appropriate attributes structure.
+Add cases for integer and float literals.
+These cases should update the accumulated sum of integer and float literals.
+The @DUMP case displays the running sum of integer and float literals and the symbol table contents.

-## What to Do
+## What To Do

 - DO NOT FORK this repository on Gitlab, instead
 - On your development machine, in a location different than your assignment repository, clone this project.
-Your original Project repository will continue to accumulate all files for the project.
+Your assignment repository will continue to accumulate all files for the project.
-- Copy the files from this repository to your Project repository.
-The new Makefile will replace the existing copy.
+- Copy the files from this repository to your assignment repository.
 - Discard the clone of this repository.
-- Complete the IOMngr.c file by implementing the required functionality.
+- Implement the required capabilities.
-- When complete,
-    - "make clean" to remove object files and executables
-    - use git to add and commit your changes to your local repository
-    - use git to push the project back up to your GitLab account
+- When complete, "make clean" to remove object files and executables, use git to add and commit your changes and push the project back up to your repository.
-    - I should already be a member of your project repository
-    - create an issue on your project repository, listing me as assignee, with a title of "Submit for grading"
+- Finaly, create an issue on your repository, with me as the reporter assignee, indicating that it is ready for grading.